tylerbrazier/dotfiles/README.md

 - tab complete words
 - auto complete brackets, html/xml tags, and other IDE-like features
 - line and multiline toggle comment
-- code folding (on indent - better than the default implementation)
 - autosave while in normal mode
 - cut, copy, paste from system clipboard using `ctrl-x`, `ctrl-c`, `ctrl-v`
 - airline with buffer list